memfault/interrupt/_drafts/advanced-gdb.md

 ### GDB History

-The second most important thing after you figure what command you want and how to run it is to persist that knowledge for your future self!
-You can do this easily by enabling command history.
+Next, we need to ensure that command history is enabled.

 By default GDB does not save any history of the commands that were run during each session.
-This is especially annoying because GDB supports `CTRL+R` for history search!
+This is especially annoying because GDB supports `CTRL+R` for history search just like your shell!

 To fix this, we can place the following in our `.gdbinit`.